IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_cloud_directory_user.rst

     (Required for new resource) User password

-  email (True, list, None)
-    (Required for new resource) A set of user emails

   status (False, str, PENDING)
     Accepted values `PENDING` or `CONFIRMED`

+  tenant_id (True, str, None)
+    (Required for new resource) The AppID instance GUID

-  create_profile (False, bool, True)
+  active (False, bool, True)
-    A boolean indication if a profile should be created for the Cloud Directory user
+    Determines if the user account is active or not

   display_name (False, str, None)